Superradiance -- the 2020 Edition: Superradiance in black hole physics

 \item Nonlinear effects and induced superradiance.
 The effect of nonlinear couplings have practically been ignored in all existing literature on BH superradiance.
 Interesting effects could include induced superradiant-like effects in fermions when coupled to bosonic fields, or mass-like effects when higher-order self-interaction terms are taken into account for boson fields.
 The backreaction of superradiant waves on the metric has been investigated only very recently, see Sec.~\ref{sec:super_nonlinear}.

-\item Sound waves in matter outside {\it gravitational BHs} can itself feel an effective geometry with sonic horizons (differing from the true gravitational event horizon) and be subjected to superradiant effects.
+\item Sound waves in matter outside {\it gravitational BHs} can feel an effective geometry with sonic horizons and ergoregions (differing from the true gravitational event horizon or ergoregions, which may be generically absent) and be subjected to superradiant effects.
 Although this is one more example of superradiance in analogue models, it is one with potentially important applications in astrophysical environments and may even lead to superradiant instabilities, c.f.
 Sec.~\ref{sec:bombs} and Refs.~\cite{Das:2004wf,Das:2006an}) (see also Ref.~\cite{Chaverra:2015aya} for a recent related realization in the case of nonspinning BHs).

-\item Superradiance from BHs in modified theories of gravity has not been studied yet.
+\item Superradiance from BHs in modified theories of gravity has been studied only in a few cases~\cite{Wondrak:2018fza,Frolov:2018bak,Khodadi:2020cht}.
 At linearized level this requires having a stationary, axisymmetric BH solution and solving the modified wave dynamics in this background.
-Catalogs of interesting gravity theories and corresponding BH solutions can be found in a recent review~\cite{Berti:2015aea}.
+Catalogs of interesting gravity theories and corresponding BH solutions can be found in the review~\cite{Berti:2015itd}.

 \item Superradiance and non-axisymmetric spacetimes.
 All vacuum stationary solutions of Einstein's equations are also axisymmetric.
 This simplifies the treatment of superradiance considerably, because mode-mixing between different azimuthal numbers are avoided.
-However, this property can be broken in other theories or in non-stationary configurations.
+However, this property can be broken in other theories, in non-stationary configurations, or by the presence of matter.
 Whether or not mode mixing would quench or favor superradiance is an interesting open problem.
+A specially relevant system is a binary of compact objects: does it superradiate or amplify incoming radiation?
+Preliminary results suggest a positive answer~\cite{Bernard:2019nkv,Wong:2019kru,Wong:2020qom}, but further work is necessary to clarify this issue. \end{itemize}